 Get a proper gym induction

-All good gyms will have a thorough induction process which – as well as checking your health and fitness levels – is designed to put you at ease so that you feel more confident in the new environment.
-To help your transition from gym novice to gym regular, the gym staff will ask you to complete a health and fitness questionnaire (a basic form that checks on any medical conditions and your exercise history); assess your current level of fitness so that you can start exercising at the correct level; and give you a hands-on tour of all the equipment in the gym, so that you know how each piece of equipment works and how to operate it.
+All good gyms will have a thorough induction process which - as well as checking your health and fitness levels - is designed to put you at ease so that you feel more confident in the new environment.
+To help your transition from gym novice to gym regular, the gym staff will ask you to complete a health and fitness questionnaire (a basic form that checks on any medical conditions and your exercise history); assess your current level of fitness so that you can start exercising at the correct level; and give you a hands-on tour of all the equipment in the gym, so that you know how each piece of equipment works and how to operate it correctly.

-Appropriate training program
+Appropriate training programme

 It is important to exercise correctly whenever you train - especially when you first begin, as this way you don’t pick up bad habits for the future.
 To do this, get your gym instructor to provide you with an appropriate training program for your level of fitness and your specific goals.
 This way you won’t get injured by doing too much, and will gain benefits to your fitness in the areas you’ve specified.
 For example, if you plan to run in a race, then an instructor can shape your program so that you focus on improving your running fitness.